markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 Discover how to create your very own blog just like this one.
 {{< /lead >}}

-This site was built using Hugo and is hosted using a static web application on Microsoft Azure.
+This site was built using Hugo and is hosted using a static web application in Microsoft Azure.
 There are associated GitHub actions which control how the site is built and published.

 It uses the Blowfish theme created by Nuno Coração which available from [here.](https://github.com/nunocoracao/blowfish "here")